-If you get severe pain after tooth extraction, you're probably wondering "How long does it last?" and "What's going on!
-You probably got the tooth pulled in the first place because you were in pain.
+If you get severe pain after tooth extraction, you're probably wondering "How long does it last?" and "What's going on"!
+You probably got the tooth pulled out in the first place because you were in pain.
 And now you've still got pain, after tooth extraction.
 What is going on?
 I had to get a molar tooth removed myself in 2020, so I can add personal experience to my professional knowledge.

-Getting a tooth pulled is not entirely painless; sure, the dentist can get it really numb for the procedure itself, but when the anesthetic starts to wear off, you are going to get some discomfort.
+Getting a tooth pulled is never entirely 100% painless; Sure, the dentist can get it really numb for the procedure itself, but when the anesthetic starts to wear off, you are always going to get some pain afterwards.
 That's normal.

 To a degree, it also depends on how you perceive pain.
 Some people seem to suffer a greater degree of pain than others, for a certain degree of injury.

 Imagine a child's birthday balloon, only half full of air.
 It's pretty soft.
 Now imagine that the fingers of your right hand are tooth roots.
 Press those fingers into the half-filled balloon.
 See how your fingers can stick into the balloon?